 I also found reflexology excellent in the third trimester of my second pregnancy when I suffered with sciatic problems.
 I believe that regular reflexology contributed to my short and easy labour and my daughter being delivered on her due date.
 In 2013, I faced another challenge, as I was diagnosed with breast cancer.
 I had regular reflexology treatments at Rochelle House provided by the Helen Rollason Cancer Charity which helped me cope with my treatment plan which included surgery, chemotherapy and radiotherapy.
 I am a cancer survivor and I'm now enjoying my reflexology career.

-I am married with two children and I have a Cocker Spaniel but rest assured my treatment room is a dog free zone!
+I am married with two children and I have two Cocker Spaniels but rest assured my treatment room is a dog free zone!

-I previously worked for Essex Police for 22 years in various business administration/management roles and took voluntary redundancy in 2012 which enabled me to change my career path to reflexology.
+I previously worked for Essex Police for 22 years in various business administration/management roles and took voluntary redundancy in 2012 which enabled me to re-train and change my career path to reflexology.

 I am employed as a Treatment Support Reflexologist by Penny Brohn Uk two days a week where I support cancer patients at GenesisCare Chelmsford.
 Reflexology is available as part of the wider whole-person treatment support programme for people undergoing radiotherapy and/or chemotherapy for cancer treatment.
 Penny Brohn UK is a cancer charity that works in partnership with GenesisCare.
 This is a very special and rewarding role where I can offer care and support to others at a vulnerable time in their life.